tirokoii/wu1-uppgift-cv/loggbok.md

 Fixed the sidebar, is now scrollable and scrolls when a certain point is reached.
 Fixed som colors and sidebar style.

 To next lesson: fix more with colors and style.
 Need to decide exactly which colors should be where.

+# Sixth lesson

+Fixed an sidebar problem where the text went to much into the container.
+Changed the picture to the logo instead.
+Began looking at how to do an hamburger menu.
+And fixed colors again.

+To next lesson: Do the hamburger menu.
+And try to add logo on top.